 Back Up cannot guarantee or be held liable for use of this information or image by a third party.

-If a photographer is present on the behalf of Back Up, the copyright of any material which is generated as a result of this photographic session shall be assigned and shall be the property of Back Up.
+If a photographer or videographer is present on the behalf of Back Up, the copyright of any material which is generated as a result of this photographic session shall be assigned and shall be the property of Back Up.

 Can I withdraw my consent to use these images at a later date?

 Yes, consent can be withdrawn at any time by contacting the Data Protection Officer.
 If you withdraw your consent, Back Up will no longer use any photographs or information you have provided previously.
 However, any published materials that already include your information or image cannot be recalled.